Gradient-Free Score-Based Sampling Methods with Ensembles: Foundations of Score-based Sampling with Diffusion Models

 \subsection{Forward \& Reverse Diffusion Processes}

 This section introduces the fundamental concepts of diffusion processes as they are used in this paper.
 Going forward, we consider forward diffusion processes of Ornstein-Uhlenbeck form

 where $\vec{b}_t$ is a time-dependent linear operator, $\vec{\mu}$ is the mean vector the process reverts to, and $\vec{g}_t$ is a time-dependent scaling matrix (often referred to as the drift and diffusion operators, respectively).
-The associated reverse diffusion process \citep{anderson1982reverse} is given by
+The forward diffusion can be viewed as the incremental addition of noise to a data distribution.
+The associated reverse diffusion process \cite{anderson1982reverse} is given by

-where $\vec{s}_t$ is the score of the solution of the forward diffusion equation and where Equation~\eqref{eqn_rev_process} is integrated backwards in time.
-This forward-reverse duality has been leveraged in numerous studies within the areas of generative machine learning to generate samples from high dimensional data distributions, e.g., \citet{song2019generative, song2021scorebased} and follow-on studies.
+where $\vec{s}_t$ is the time-dependent score of the solution of the forward diffusion equation and where Equation~\eqref{eqn_rev_process} is integrated backwards in time.
+Thus, once the score function is known for all $t$, samples can be generated from the original data distribution using the reverse diffusion SDE.
+Importantly, the score function allows for sampling from un-normalized probability distributions, which is imperative for applications like Bayesian inference \cite{hyvarinen2005score}.
+This forward-reverse duality has been leveraged in numerous studies within the areas of generative machine learning to generate samples from high dimensional data distributions, e.g., \cite{ song2021scorebased, song2019generative} and follow-on studies.
+As we demonstrate later with numerical examples, the diffusion framework provides flexibility in the construction of the forward and reverse processes (via selection of $\vec{b}_t$, $\vec{\mu}$, and $\vec{g}_t$), allowing for tuning of the sampling process for a given probability distribution.

 For a given initial probability distribution $p_0$ that we want to sample from, we can write down an exact expression for the score related to the process in Equation~\eqref{eqn_fwd_process}:

-where $p_t$ is the solution to the Fokker-Planck equation associated with Equation~\eqref{eqn_fwd_process} and the kernel function $\kappa_t$ is a Gaussian corresponding to the associated Green's function.
-The kernel mean and covariance are given \citep{gardiner1985handbook} as
+where $p_t$ is the solution to the Fokker-Planck equation associated with Equation~\eqref{eqn_fwd_process} and the kernel function $\kappa_t$ is a Gaussian corresponding to the associated transition probability (i.e., Green's function) of the Ornstein-Uhlenbeck process.
+The kernel mean and covariance can be derived analytically as \cite{gardiner1985handbook}